A computational medical XR discipline: Conclusions

 \section{Conclusions}

-For the above transformation to be realized, it is important that medical institutions drive themselves the medical VR knowledge transformation via XR content curriculum simulators and continuous education of their professionals, for the immediate benefit of their patients with significant impact to humanity in general.
+For the above transformation to be realized, it is important that medical institutions drive themselves the computational medical XR knowledge transformation via XR content curriculum simulators and continuous education of their professionals, for the immediate benefit of their patients with significant impact to humanity in general.

-Let’s make the world a better place by advancing XR computational medicine with novel content authoring platforms.
+Let’s make the world a better place through computational science and science-based tools, by advancing the field and applications of computational medical XR.